Secure the Top Spousal Maintenance Lawyer in Austin and Navigate Alimony with Confidence

 The duration of alimony payments is dependent on the length of the marriage.
-Courts do not order permanent payments.
-Spousal maintenance is intended to be of limited duration.
-In a 30-year marriage, the payments may last at most ten years.
+Courts do not order permanent spousal maintenance payments, as spousal maintenance is intended to be of limited duration.
+For example, if the marriage was 30 years, the payments may last at most ten years.
 In shorter marriages, the payments may last five or seven years.

-- The spouse seeking maintenance has been married to the other party for at least 10 years and lacks the ability to earn sufficient income to provide for their minimum reasonable needs; or
+- The spouse seeking maintenance has been married to the other party for at least 10 years and cannot earn sufficient income to provide for their minimum reasonable needs; or

 - The spouse seeking maintenance is unable to earn sufficient income to provide for their minimum reasonable needs because of an incapacitating physical or mental disability; or

 - The spouse seeking maintenance is the custodian of a child of the marriage of any age who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for their minimum reasonable needs.